marizethpb/Massachussets-General-Hospital-Dashboard/README.md

 - Average cost of visit
 - Number of procedures covered by insurance

-This Finance Dashboard will help end users not only answer their questions about the cost of visit and the number of procedures performed but also the gross revenue and its composition to type of encounter and different payers.
+This Finance Dashboard will help end users not only answer their questions about the cost of visit and the number of procedures performed but also observe gross revenue and its composition to type of encounter and different payers.

 ![image](https://github.com/user-attachments/assets/b617742a-fc45-4c1f-a194-856765fbc0e5)